gbouzon/dragonRush/README.md

 <p>
 	<strong>Andrei Marinescu:</strong><br>
-	Created new world (Snake)<br>
+	Created new world (Snake).<br>
-	Added new characters and background (new dragon heads and view for background)<br>
+	Added new characters and background (new dragon heads and view for background).<br>
-	Added the controls for my Dragon (w,a,s,d)<br>
+	Added the controls for my Dragon (w,a,s,d).<br>
-	Added new point system for the dragon while eating the knights<br>
+	Added new point system for the dragon while eating the knights.<br>
-	Added the lanes where the dragon and knight would spawn and/or walk.
-(So it's a linear type of movement)<br>
+	Added the lanes where the dragon and knight would spawn and/or walk (so it's a linear type of movement).<br>
 </p>
 <h1>
     <b>Version 3.0, November 23<sup>rd</sup> of 2020:</b>